thomasvarney723/thomasvarney723.github.io/_posts/2017-12-11-intro-to-programming.markdown

 <br>

 Let’s say you want the ability to test whether a number is less than 6.
-Testing 17 could be written like (< 17 6).
-To make this more general so we can apply it to any number, we first insert a variable name where we would like the input to our function to be substituted.
+Testing 17 can be written like (< 17 6).
+To make this more general so we can apply it to any number, we first insert a variable name where we want the input to our function to be substituted.
 You can choose any name you like for the variable.
 Then wrap the list in the fn function and place your variable name in a vector as the first input to fn.

 <pre><code class="language-klipse">
 (fn [a-number]
   (< a-number 6))
 </code></pre>

 In this language indentation has no meaning to the computer but it can be used to make grouping more obvious to humans.
 It's the delimiters that determine the structure of code; parens and square brackets must be balanced for code to be valid.
-We can now use our new function just as we would a built-in like +.
+We can now use our new function just as we can a built-in like +.

 <pre><code class="language-klipse">
 ((fn [a-number] (< a-number 6))